SAND CRABS FOR BAIT - CATCHING YOUR OWN

 Catching Sand Crabs

 Sandcrabs are really easy to catch.
-You only need a net with small holes, and
+You only need a net with small holes, and a

-wave area, where it’s safe to do so, where you are in about six inches of
+where it’s safe to do so, where you are in about six inches of water as the wave

-water as the wave comes in, then scoop your net straight down into the
+comes in, then scoop your net straight down into the sand, not in a scoping motion,

-sand with the end of the net, as the wave goes back out it will fill your net
+but more of a stab straight down into the sand with the end of the net, as the wave

-with sandcrabs.
-Keep trying different spots along the beach until you start catching them.
+goes back out it will fill your net with sandcrabs.
+Keep trying different spots along the beach until you start

-You can also spot sandcrabs on the beach if you see bubbles in the waves coming out of the sand as the
+You can also spot sandcrabs on the beach if you see bubbles in the waves coming out of the sand as the wave

-container.
-Some people like to only use the more translucent soft shelled sandcrabs for bait.
+people like to only use the more translucent soft shelled sandcrabs for bait.

 They are softer and some people have better luck with the soft shelled sandcrabs.
 It makes it easier for fish